szczynk/blog/content/introduction.md

   alt: 'Introduction cover image'
   caption: 'Photo by <a href="https://google.com">Google Image</a>'
 createdAt: 2022-02-26T08:46:20Z
-updatedAt: 2022-02-27T12:14:07Z
+updatedAt: 2022-10-04T20:38:07Z
 tags:
   - personal
   - about me
 ---

-Hi, I'm **Szczynk** also called as **Bagus**, a final year student of physics degree specialized in material computational physics from State University of Jakarta.
-Currently working on undergraduate thesis about the effect of external electric field on electrical and magnetic properties of NiBr<sub>2</sub> monolayer based density functional theory (DFT).
+Hi, I'm **Szczynk** also called as **Bagus**, a recent graduate of bachelor of physics degree specialized in material computational physics from State University of Jakarta.
+I’m currently working on undergraduate thesis about The Impact of Adjusted Electric Field on The Electrical and Magnetic Properties of NiBr<sub>2</sub> Monolayer with Density Functional Theory (DFT).
 Wish me pass and publish this year.
+Interested on Web Development and DevOps.
+I’m currently learning scalable web service with Go.

 I started a blog because I don't like to write but i need to write as a self-reflection note about what I have achieved, currently, and will achieve or experience and also share a little bit of my thoughts, stories, ideas, and rants.